 Challenge vs. Spite

 All too often, we see people complaining that their players find every encounter a cakewalk, to which there are 98,134,482 or more replies encouraging the Dungeon Master to do things like throw some arbitrary antimagic fields into play or make something immune to non-silvered weapons.
-This is not challenging the party, this is being spiteful.
-It is BAD PRACTICE and will only make your players frustrated.
+This is not challenging the party, this is being spiteful, and all you are likely to achieve by this is frustrating your players.

 The answer to every “overpowered” spell is not to put an enemy with counterspell in every fight.
 The answer to rogues coating their weapons with poison is not to give everything poison immunity.
 Denying resources is something that should be done sparingly, otherwise the players will lose interest in gaining new powers since they will simply be countered.